abhishekshah25/3-layer-Medallion-Data-Pipeline/README.md

 ### Architecture

-The Medallion Architecture is a data processing framework designed to ensure scalability, reliability, and maintainability of data pipelines.
+The Medallion Architecture is a data processing framework designed to ensure scalability, reliability and maintainability of data pipelines.
 Our implementation utilizes the following components:

 1. Azure Data Factory: Orchestrates and automates data movement and transformation workflows.
 It provides a visual interface for constructing, monitoring, and managing pipelines.